 \subsection{Word Mover's Distance}

-The Word Mover's Distance (WMD) measures the semantic similarity between two texts, which considers the distances between the individual words in the texts \citep{key-kusner}.
+The Word Mover's Distance (WMD) measures the semantic similarity between two texts, which considers the distances between the individual words in the texts \cite{key-kusner}.
 The mathematical formulation of the WMD can be described as follows:

-Let $\mathcal{D}$ be a metric space of word embeddings, and let be $\mathcal{X}$ and $\mathcal{Y}$ two documents consisting of $n$ and $m$ words, respectively.
+Let $\mathcal{D}$ be a metric space of word embeddings, and let be $\mathcal{X}$ and $\mathcal{Y}$ two sentences of $n$ and $m$ words, respectively.
 We also have a matrix $T$, which tells us how much of a word in $\mathcal{X}$ moves to a word in $\mathcal{Y}$, and this is represented by a non-negative number in $T_{ij}$.
 The cost of moving from one word to another is represented by $c(i,j)$, which is the distance between the word $i$ and word $j$.
 We need to make sure that the total flow from each word in $\mathcal{X}$ is equivalent to the value of $\mathcal{X}_i$, which can be achieved by setting $\sum_{j}T_{ij} = \mathcal{X}_i$.
 With these constraints in mind, we can use Eq. \ref{eq:wmd} to find the minimum cumulative cost of transforming $\mathcal{X}$ into $\mathcal{Y}$.

-The embeddings use here are usually those from word2vec \citep{key-Mikolov}.
+A wide range of word embeddings can be used here, e.g., word2vec \cite{key-Mikolov}.
 Furthermore, the optimization problem can be solved using linear programming techniques.
 The resulting WMD measures the semantic similarity between $\mathcal{X}$ and $\mathcal{Y}$, considering the distances between the individual words in the documents.
-The WMD has been shown to outperform traditional bag-of-words and vector space models in capturing the semantic similarity between texts, particularly in cases where the meaning of the words is essential \citep{skianis2020boosting}.
+The WMD has outperformed traditional bag-of-words and vector space models in the past \cite{skianis2020boosting}.